dotlang/language/README.md

 3. You can explicitly state array literal type like in example 8.
 5. You can use array name as a lambda and use chaining operator to read it's data (Example 9) for more information refer to operators and lambda sections.
 6. array is not a function.
 It acts like a function when reading or writing data.
-7. If you refer to an index outside array bounds, it will throw runtime error.
+7. If you refer to an index outside array bounds, it will give you zero-value + a false flag.
+Similar to `map`.

 ## Map